dmitriibundin/jekyll-theme-chirpy/_posts/2020-05-07-uop-cache-miss-granularity.md

 Expected MITE uops = (1L << 31) / 2 * 12 = 12,884,901,888
 ```

 The formula needs some explanation.
-The reason for division by 2 was that the control flow jumps to the `.no_fetch_start` label every 2 iterations (there was the `test edi, 0x1` instruction).
+The reason for division by 2 was that the control flow jumps to the `.no_fetch_start` label every 2 iterations (there was the `test edi, 0x1` instruction before).
 Summing up all the micro-ops in the region starting from `.no_fetch_start` we have

 ```
 times 4 nop ax +